 This is the case because, as the Mascarenhas arbitration award holds, brokers who win Form U-5 expungement arbitrations before FINRA may recover, from their former employers, the attorneys’ fees incurred by the brokers in arbitration, provided that the brokers requested attorneys’ fees in their Statements of Claim.

-On behalf of brokers, the Law Offices of David S. Rich, LLC skillfully negotiates, with brokerage firms, the information to be included on the Form U-5s which the firms will file with securities regulators to report the termination of the brokers’ employment.
-If you are a recently terminated employee in the securities industry and you believe that your former employer may make negative statements on your Form U-5, call New York City Form U5 Expungement Lawyer David S. Rich at (212) 209-3972.
+On behalf of brokers, the Law Offices of David S. Rich, LLC skillfully negotiates, with brokerage firms, the information to be included on the Form U-5s, which the firms will file with securities regulators to report the termination of the brokers’ employment.
+If you are a recently terminated employee in the securities industry and believe that your former employer may make negative statements on your Form U-5, call Manhattan City Form U5 Expungement Lawyer David S. Rich at (347) 970-5550.

 So, too, the Law Offices of David S. Rich, LLC aggressively arbitrates, on behalf of brokers, FINRA proceedings seeking to expunge negative statements made on the brokers’ Form U-5s.
-If you are a securities industry professional with negative information on your Form U-5 which you need expunged, contact the Law Offices of David S. Rich, LLC.
+If you are a securities industry professional with negative information on your Form U-5, which you need to be expunged, contact the Law Offices of David S. Rich, LLC.

 David S. Rich is the founding member of the Law Offices of David S. Rich, LLC,